 My name is Gordon Ansell, which is a handy coincidence because that’s my domain name too.
 By trade I’m a techie, having cut my teeth in the world of mainframe computing in the early 1980s, then moving into PCs in the early 1990s and finally into Linux in the early 2000s.
 I’m fed up with computing as a profession now, although I still have a strong interest in the field as a layman.

 I’m a Geordie by birth — and proud of it — but I’ve spent a lot of my life in the South-West of the UK.
 I’m currently based in Somerset and live in an apartment in a converted mental hospital, which many people think is entirely appropriate.

-I’m in my early 50s and a widower, which makes me sad beyond belief, and I live with the world’s most miserable cat who seems to hate everything that breathes except me.
+I’m in my mid 50s and a widower, which makes me sad beyond belief, and I live with the world’s most miserable cat who seems to hate everything that breathes except me.
 I think she only likes me because she has me well-trained but I love her to bits nonetheless.

 I started this blog simply because I like to write and want to improve my skills in that area.